Jeremie-Beucler/How-to-automate-experiments-in-Qualtrics/index.md

 ## Final note

-I hope you enjoyed reading this page, and that it will help you to gain some time if you have to use Qualtrics to build experiments in the future !
+I hope you had a good time reading this page, and that it will make you gain some time if you have to use Qualtrics to build experiments !

 > "The best part of programming is the triumph of seeing the machine do something useful. \[...\] It makes the boring fun." --- **Hilary Mason**